-Training courses are also available for new recruits and established account planners seeking CPD from industry bodies such as the:
+Training courses are available for new recruits and established account planners seeking CPD from industry bodies such as the:

 Planning is not usually the first role that a graduate enters in advertising.
 In many agencies, experience will initially be gained in account handling or management before new employees are offered a planning role.

-This is a meritocratic industry, encouraging excellence and leading to the possibility of early responsibility.
+Advertising is a meritocratic industry, encouraging excellence and leading to the possibility of early responsibility.
 Advertising can provide a long-term career, and you can progress your way up through the organisation from a junior planning role to head of planning and senior positions in other areas.

 Accomplished account planners are increasingly included in management teams that are setting up their own agencies, and the development of internet commerce has led to further opportunities.

-It is increasingly recognised that communication is a central part of every organisation's strategy, which has led to advertising experience being greatly valued.
+It's increasingly recognised that communication is a central part of every organisation's strategy, which has led to advertising experience being greatly valued.

 The transferable skills gained through working in planning, especially business management, people management and creative thinking, can be applied to many other industries and used in areas such as brand consultancy, qualitative research, communications and broadcasting.